UDE-SE/ReturnTypeClassification/returntypeclassificator/README.md

-# returntypeclassificator README - inital / not updated
+# returntypes-predictor README

-This is the README for your extension "returntypeclassificator".
+This is the README for your extension "returntypes-predictor".
 After writing up a brief description, we recommend including the following sections.

 ## Features